 Watch for signs of infection: Such as swelling, redness, and pus.

 A seriously torn claw should be seen to by a veterinarian as it may require removal or treatment to prevent an infection taking hold.

 When to see a veterinarian:

 If the claw is extremely loose, bleeding heavily or completely gone, your cat will need to see a veterinarian.
 In the case of a badly damaged claw, he may choose to completely remove the claw and bandage the foot.
-A course of antibiotics may be prescribed to prevent infection.

 Provide your cat with a scratching post, this will encourage the cat to scratch, which helps remove old/loose parts of the claw.